Devops-bsk/VideoPlayer/README.md

-## Build and Deploy a Modern YouTube Clone Application in React JS with Material UI 5
+## Build and Deploy a Modern Video Player Application in React JS with Material UI 5
-Test50
+Node JS Application